 Sell: P(t+1) < Pt <=>P(t+1)/Pt -1 < 0 <=>P(t+1) < [P(t+1)+Pt]/2

 It may be seen that Sharpe for the trivial strategy is 1.95 versus 0.60 for buy and hold in the 40 years consider.
-The annualized return for the trivial strategy is 18.16% versus 8.32% for buying buy and hold.
-The steady growth in log scale corresponds to exponential growth in linear scale as shown below:
+The annualized return for the trivial strategy is 18.16% versus 8.32% for buying and holding.
+The steady growth in log scale corresponds to exponential growth on linear scale, as shown below:

-The risk-adjusted return as measured by MAR is 1.70 versus 0.17 for buy and hold.
+By using MAR, the risk-adjusted return is 1.70 as opposed to 0.17 for buy and hold.
 Below are a few comments:

-1. Obviously in the real world the strategy would incur transaction costs.
+- Obviously, in the real world, the strategy would incur transaction costs.
 The trading frequency is about one trade per week but the important consideration is that before 1993, when the SPY ETF was launched, it was possible to trade the index only via the use of a tracking portfolio that would reduce transaction costs due to a smaller number of securities.

-2. Despite the transaction cost issue, the point is that a trivial forecast based on the last two traded daily prices consistently outperformed buy and hold on both absolute and risk-adjusted basis.
+- Despite the transaction cost issue, the point is that a trivial forecast based on the last two traded daily prices consistently outperformed buy and hold on both an absolute and risk-adjusted basis.

 The above result contradicts directly EMH since the simplicity of the strategy alludes to a structural dynamic in the period considered that allowed market timing and potential consistent outperformance of the market.